 All 11,000 therapists who work through BetterHelp are licensed and certified by their state’s board, which means they undergo the same rigorous standards of any other mental health professional.

 Can BetterHelp therapists prescribe medication?

-Traditional, in-person therapy costs between $60 to $200 or more per hour.
+Traditional, in-person, face-to-face therapy costs $60 to $200 or more per hour.

 Is BetterHelp covered by insurance?

 Some insurance plans will cover online therapy, although BetterHelp’s website states their services aren’t covered by insurance.

 Even if you have health care coverage, paying out-of-pocket for online therapy is likely less expensive than paying co-pays for traditional therapy via an insurer.

 In my experience, after a few live sessions with my therapist, I have been very satisfied with BetterHelp.
 The quality of the therapist is remarkable and he has given me both the insights to understand my feelings and behavior, as well as some concrete steps to take to make my relationships better.